samy0816/Trade-X/README.md

-Trade-X (Zerodha Clone) 🚀
+Trade-X 🚀

-A fullstack clone of the Zerodha trading platform, built as a learning project.
+A fullstack clone inspired by Zerodha trading platform with additional AI based features, built as a learning project.
 **Note:** This is a demo/clone project and not affiliated with Zerodha or TradeX.

 Live Demo